 - 1/2 tsp cinnamon

-- In a large mixing bowl in the microwave heat the almond milk and 2.5 Tbsp Earth Balance in 30 second increments, until warm and melted, never reaching boiling.
+Batter: In a large mixing bowl in the microwave heat the almond milk and vegan butter in 30 second increments, until warm and melted, never reaching boiling.
 Alternatively, heat the ingredients in a saucepan over medium-low heat.

-- Sprinkle on yeast.
+Sprinkle on yeast.
 Let activate for 10 minutes.
-Then add 2 Tbsp sugar and the salt and stir.
+Then add sugar and the salt and stir.

-- Next add in flour 1/4 cup at a time, stirring as you go.
+Next add in flour 1/4 cup at a time, stirring as you go.
 If there's a lot of lumps, use a whisk but so do gently and not vigorously.
 The batter will become sticky but it shouldn't be like a dough.
-1 1/2 cups should be the ideal amount, but add more if it appears too runny.
+1 1/2 cups should be the ideal amount (amount as original recipe is written // adjust if altering batch size), but add more if it appears too runny.
 It will resemble normal pancake batter.
 Thick but pourable.

-- Once risen, gently scoop out 2 1/2 Tbsp of your batter and add 1 Tbsp melted vegan butter, 1/2 tsp cinnamon, and 3 Tbsp brown sugar.
+Cinnamon Swirl: Once risen, gently scoop out 2 1/2 Tbsp of your batter and add 1 Tbsp melted vegan butter, 1/2 tsp cinnamon, and 3 Tbsp brown sugar (amounts as original recipe is written // adjust if altering batch size).
 Thin it with almond milk if it's too thick to pour.
 Whisk until well combined and add to a sandwich bag (which you'll snip the corner off of) or a plastic squeeze bottle.

-- Optional but recommended: Frost with dairy-free cream cheese frosting or a mixture of 2 cups powdered sugar, 1 Tbsp melted vegan butter and 1-2 Tbsp almond milk.
+Optional but recommended: Frost with dairy-free cream cheese frosting or a mixture of 2 cups powdered sugar, 1 Tbsp melted vegan butter and 1-2 Tbsp almond milk (amounts as original recipe is written // adjust if altering batch size).
 I prefer a thicker glaze but make it as thin as you prefer.
 Or just top with maple syrup.

 *Recipe loosely adapted from Martha Stewart.